-Recovering from a methamphetamine addiction is a challenging process.
-At Soledad House, patients have access to a range of resources, support and treatment methods to help make this recovery easier.
+Recovering from methamphetamine addiction is a challenging process.
+At Soledad House, patients have access to a range of resources, support, and treatment methods to help make this recovery easier.
 Whether you or someone you love wants to overcome a meth addiction, we can help through addiction treatment services at our women’s addiction treatment center.

 Recognizing a Meth Addiction